 Admission Requirements / Degree Completion Students

-In addition to the general graduation requirements of Goodwin College as, Bachelor of Science in Management and Leadership students must maintain a GPA of 2.5 in the major and 2.0 overall.
+In addition to the general graduation requirements of Goodwin University as, Bachelor of Science in Management and Leadership students must maintain a GPA of 2.5 in the major and 2.0 overall.

 Students must earn a minimum of 30 credits or 25% of the graduation credit and a minimum of 15 credits (5 courses) in the major core at Goodwin University.
 Students must also complete a minimum of 45 credits (15 courses) at the 200 level or higher, which includes a minimum of 30 credits (10 courses) at the 300 and 400 levels.

 Additionally, 20 hours of documented community service must be completed prior to graduation.
 The requirement is intended to foster lifelong learners who develop civic responsibility.
 This service may be incorporated by the student as part of a particular course experience or completed during any semester.
 Students identify a community service project and submit same to the instructor of the course if the project is course related and/or to the Bachelor of Science in Management and Leadership program director.
 At the close of the 20 hours of service, each student is required to submit a five-page paper describing the service experience, how it affected both themselves and the community.
 Community service hours and documentation must be completed incompliance with The University policy and submitted to their program director no later than two months prior to expected graduation date.